tbeduneau/jquery.transition/readme.md

 Todo
 ----

-Easing integration for latest browsers.
+Easing integration for latest browsers only.